Chapter 4 -Louis

-As I approached our tiny flat, the weight of a day's work at the mill settled heavily on my shoulders.
-The creak of our rusty mailbox seemed to echo throughout the street as I reached for a single letter nestled within, its familiar royal crest catching the light of the fading evening.
+As I approached our tiny flat nestled in one of the poorer parts of the city, the stress of a day's work at the mill settled on my shoulders.
+I opened our rusty mailbox with a creak and reached for a single letter inside, the familiar Royal crest catching the light of the fading evening.

-Pushing open the door, I found my mother hunched over the table, her hands professionally kneading dough into loafs of bread.
-The comforting aroma of freshly baked bread filled the air, a stark contrast to the anticipation building in my chest.
+Pushing open the door, I found my mother hunched over the table, her hands professionally kneading dough into loaves of bread.
+The comforting aroma of freshly baked bread filled the air, a stark contrast to the heavy emotions weighing on my mind.

 "Mother?
 Do we have a letter opener?"
 I asked, my voice tinged with urgency.